Primary sources are materials that are eyewitness accounts or as close to the original source as possible.

 "The Center for Law and Social Policy (CLASP) is a national, nonpartisan, nonprofit organization advancing policy solutions for low-income people."

-"The Social Work Policy Institute examines issues that relate to the work of social workers, including how to serve people who have multiple or complex needs and how public agencies and other structures deliver health and human services."
+(The Social Work Policy Institute (SWPI) is a think tank established within the NASW Foundation.
+It examines issues that relate to the work of social workers, including how to serve people who have multiple or complex needs and how public agencies and other structures deliver health and human services."

 An international policy institute, the CSIS focuses on a number of topics including defense and security, governance, technology and global trends.